 Ever since Project Jatropha was started in 2007, environmental protection, sustainability and preventive health care have been the primary objectives.
 This year, we decided to expand our outreach programs by adding ‘Women empowerment’ to our core objectives.

-What we observed after doing these workshops in Bettadapura and 2 other schools in Hullekere and Dombaranahalli was that when we started to talk about Menstrual health and personal safety, there was a pin drop silence irrespective of the school clearly indicating the girls’ discomfort in addressing these topics.
-But by the end of the workshop, not only were they comfortable but also paid rapt attention to what was being said.
+What we observed after doing these workshops in Bettadapura and 2 other schools in Hullekere and Dombaranahalli was that when we started to talk about Menstrual health and personal safety, there was a pin drop silence irrespective of which school we were in, clearly indicating the girls’ discomfort in addressing these topics.
+But by the end of the workshop, not only were they comfortable enough but also paid rapt attention to what was being said.
 Hopefully, we managed to remove the taboo on talking about these things by at least a little.
-The beginning of a story is always the hardest to write, similarly the initiative in educating young women about their health and personal safety especially in rural areas is hard but we are hoping that this initiative would encourage talks about the aforementioned topics and establish a support system for these women.
+The beginning of a story is always the hardest to write, similarly the initiative in educating young women about their health and personal safety, especially in rural areas, is hard but we are hoping that this initiative would encourage talks about the aforementioned topics and establish a support system for these women.